achille-martin/pyqt-crom/README.md

 #### 1.5.5.
 Install Android NDK working with Qt version

 - Restart Android Studio with `cd $HOME/android-studio/bin && ./studio.sh` (skip / cancel if no SDK found)
-- On the menu screen, click on `more options` and then `SDK manager`
+- On the menu screen, click on `more actions` and then `SDK manager`
     - Make sure that you are in the Settings -> Languages & Frameworks -> Android SDK
     - Make sure that in the `SDK Tools` tab, the following is installed as an additional package to the previous ones: NDK Side-By-Side v21.4.7075529 (equivalent to r21e).
 According to the [Qt Website](https://doc.qt.io/qt-5/android-getting-started.html), this is the one recommended for Qt5.15.2.
 - Close Android Studio

 :hand: _Make sure that `$HOME/Android/Sdk/ndk/21.4.7075529/platforms` contains the folder `android-28`._

 :bulb: _The NDK corresponds to the minimum version required to run the app.
-Technically, you could choose a lower version._
+Technically, you could choose a lower version than Android API 9.0 (android-28)._

 <a id="qt-installation"></a>
 #### 1.5.6.
 Install Qt from the installer